-Microsoft’s 4Afrika Regional Director, Amrote Abdella shared on how Microsoft is supporting digitally enabled services in the agricultural industry
+Microsoft’s 4Afrika Regional Director, Amrote Abdella shared on how Microsoft is supporting digitally enabled services in the agricultural industry.

 A speaker at this years AFA Annual Learning event in Nairobi, Kenya.
-Discussing Agile tech development and the role of internet in agricultural development.
+Discussing Agile tech development and the role of the internet in agricultural development.
 The event, AgriFin Accelerate Annual Learning event encourages dialogues, sharing and learning around challenges and opportunities in increasing digitally enabled services for smallholder farmers.

 Digital transformation can free farmers from their fields,

 and disrupt local economies and long-established working methods.

 Amrote said, Digital Transformation can free farmers from their fields, disrupt local economies and long-established working methods.
 For farmers to embrace digital transformation, technology has to provide platforms for affordable access and for scalability.

 Speaking on the role of the internet in driving agricultural development and smallholder farmer services.
 Amrote Abdella shared on the extent that technology is addressing the challenges facing smallholder farmers.
 Microsoft 4Afrika has supported various agricultural startups in its 5 years of existence.
 We develop skills for entrepreneurs, we empower start-Ups who build solutions by Africans for Africa and we provide affordable access to the internet, smart devices and cloud services.

 Smallholder farmers in sub-Saharan Africa manage 80% of all the farmland and contribute up to 90% of the region’s food supply.
 The majority of these smallholders are based in rural communities, where agriculture is the dominant source of livelihood.
 These farmers have assets but they cannot access the services and help they need to be profitable.

 Microsoft 4Afrika has supported various agricultural start-ups